lukemjohnston/Sudoku-AI/README.md

 Sudoku can be viewed as a CSP.

 Assigment description:

-  The variables are the individual cells, numbered 0 to 80, based on the location on the board.
+  "The variables are the individual cells, numbered 0 to 80, based on the location on the board.
 A cell located in row a (can be 0 to 8) and column b (can be 0 to 8), will have index 9*a+b.

   The constrains are converted to binary constraints and given by the constraints graph, represented by a